armmancilla/epidemic-models/README.md

   <p style='font-size:8px;'>Pandemic in Mexico (2020-2022)</p>
 </div>

+## Acknowledgments
+*This project was developed under the supervision and direction of Dr. Thomas Gorin.*

 ## License
 This project is licensed under the GNU General Public License v3.0 ([LICENSE](LICENSE))